Why does grit matter?

 Talent and luck matter to success.
 But talent and luck are no guarantee of grit.
 And in the very long run, grit may matter as least as much, if not more, to what you achieve.

 What does grit look like?

-- sticking with commitments, even when it’s difficult
+- stick with commitments, even when it’s difficult

-- not quitting a sport in the middle of the season
+- not quit a sport in the middle of the season

-- asking other people for feedback about how you can improve
+- ask other people for feedback about how they can improve

 Videos about grit